 The contractor has developed a plan to ensure that each element is offered through quality case management and services.
 Each element and service delivery component is designed to help towards the achievement of the 75 x 20 goal and the plan has resulted in achievement of the goal.

 The Quality Expectations Plan outlines a path to provide services that meet the needs of job seekers/participants, as well as employers.
 The strong case management and career pathway focus allows for job seekers/participants to enter into a pathway through training and/or case management and on to a career.
 With a strong focus on identifying employment opportunities for individuals exiting training, the 75 x 20 Plan ensures that the Business Solutions Team is identifying jobs within industries in which customers are completing training and matching customers to those employers.

+With the development of the case management system for the ARPA funding, WFSCA wanted a way to evaluate the length of time from outreach to enrollment.
+This was to identify efficiencies in service delivery to provide timely and quality services.
+We can also identify where in the process job seekers tend to “drop off” and use this information to fine tune service delivery offerings that meet the needs of job seekers.

+WFSCA also developed a referral tool for training providers and community organizations to electronically refer an individual for career center services.
+This allows us to track where referrals are coming from, as well as the time from referral to enrollment.

+We organize our work with employers into three industry sectors: Healthcare, IT, and Skilled Trades/Manufacturing.
+We use data from labor market information, as well as employers to identify employer needs so that we can partner with training providers and/or develop apprenticeships to fill the critical need in healthcare and skilled trades.
+We have used data from the IT sector partnership to develop an IT apprenticeship to launch in 2023 to fill the entry level needs of the IT industry.

+Austin is planning a major transportation project, Project Connect, that will bring thousands of jobs to Travis County.
+We are projecting jobs in skilled trades, but also a considerable number of jobs in mobility.
+We utilize labor market information, projections from the local mobility group, as well as information from other cities that have undergone such a project, to determine the types of jobs and training that will be needed to fill the needs of the project.
+Given this is a new industry for our region, WFSCA will utilize a matching grant to conduct a research study of the landscape and needs of the industry/project.
+This study and data will help us to identify where investments should be made to ensure we have the skilled workforce to implement and maintain Project Connect.

 In an effort to ensure that the youth in the Capital Area most in need were able to receive services, WFSCA required the WIOA Youth contractor to maintain a 75% out-of-school expenditure rate 6 years prior to the WIOA legislation that required this expenditure rate.